Where do we stand with digital transformation in manufacturing?

 The truly connected Smart Factory is here

-A 2015 World Economic Forum report on Industrial IoT (IIoT) projected the technology would revolutionise output from major industries – including manufacturing, agriculture and energy – that account for two-thirds of global GDP.
+A 2015 World Economic Forum Report on Industrial IoT (IIoT) projected the technology would revolutionise output from major industries – including manufacturing, agriculture and energy – that account for two-thirds of global GDP.
 Since then, the IIoT revolution has indeed seen increased automation and a major increase in the number of deployed connected devices.

 But the scope for IIoT is far wider than this – it is beginning to connect entire organisations from top to bottom.

 On the shop floor, IoT devices are being used to monitor and track assets throughout the supply chain.
-The data they provide enables predictive maintenance through monitoring quality and condition of equipment.
-In turn this enables the automation of field service team scheduling for maximum efficiency.
+The data they provide enables predictive maintenance through monitoring the quality and condition of the equipment.
+In turn, this enables the automation of field service team scheduling for maximum efficiency.
 When ERP systems are integrated with data streams from IoT devices on the shop floor, the vision of a truly connected Smart Factory becomes a reality.

 As-a-Service delivery – what you need, when you need it

-The as-a-Service business model represents a shift away from extensive capital expenditure for organisations in the manufacturing sector.
+The as-a-Service business model represents a shift away from the extensive capital expenditure for organisations in the manufacturing sector.
 This is of particular value to manufacturers that experience seasonal demands and need to scale operations up or down accordingly or rapidly deploy new capabilities.
 And the ‘aaS’ model isn’t limited to software, we’ve seen a large number of variations hit the market – Platform-as-a-Service, Communications-as-a-Service, and even physical Infrastructure-as-a-Service.